Clique

-A clique (AusE, CanE, /ˈkliːk/ or /ˈklɪk/; /fr/), in the social sciences, is a small group of individuals who interact with one another and share similar interests rather than include others.
+A clique (AusE, CanE, /ˈkliːk/ or /ˈklɪk/; /fr/), in the social sciences, is a group of individuals who interact with one another and share similar interests rather than include others.
 Interacting with cliques is part of normative social development regardless of gender, ethnicity, or popularity.
 Although cliques are most commonly studied during adolescence and middle childhood development, they exist in all age groups.
 They are often bound together by shared social characteristics such as ethnicity and socioeconomic status.
 Examples of common or stereotypical adolescent cliques include athletes, nerds, and "outsiders".

 Typically, people in a clique will not have a completely open friend group and can, therefore, "ban" members if they do something considered unacceptable, such as talking to someone disliked.
 Some cliques tend to isolate themselves as a group and view themselves as superior to others, which can be demonstrated through bullying and other antisocial behaviors.

 Terminology

 Within the concepts of sociology, cliques are a formation of two or more individuals who share bonding characteristics that allow for them to identify with one another to form a social network.
 Those within the group communicate and associate with one another more than those outside of the group.
 The formation of cliques can be identified within different social environments throughout the course of their lives.
 One person may be part of multiple cliques, each forming and functioning independently from one another.
 Cliques are relevant in society due to the social influence or peer pressure that results from the interactions with individuals who share a common characteristic.
 The outcomes associated with clique formations may be endless, with varying degrees of influence.
 So, a formal clique, such as a professional organization, would have a different kind of influence as compared to a social clique consisting of close friends.